Frequently Asked Questions

 To be considered for educational loans, you will need to complete the following required forms every year:

-You can expect to receive notification of availability of an award letter at your Stanford email address within 6 to 8 weeks of completing all application requirements.
+You can expect to receive notification of availability of a financial aid notification at your Stanford email address within 6 to 8 weeks of completing all application requirements.
 You can track your status and award information on Axess.

 The budget amounts for tuition, campus health service fee and medical insurance reflect the amounts that you will be charged on your University bill.
 All other budget items are allowances meant to estimate the typical costs incurred by graduate students.